oracle-devrel/technology-engineering/cloud-infrastructure/networking/business-continuity-and-disaster-recovery/README.md

 # Business Continuity and Disaster Recovery Assets

-These assets help you understand varioud HA and DR architectures
+These assets help you understand various HA and DR cloud architectures

 ## When to use this asset?
 These documents can be use as reusable assets on different technologies around HA and DR Networking Architectures